 A fresh new version of the Living Well Planner® will be arriving soon—join our waitlist now to be first in line to get a sneak peek of the new design, plus get access to exclusive bonuses & discounts!

-You may remember this post from a few weeks ago, when I shared my disastrous attempt at making pie crust (and all-around disastrous day.)
+A few weeks ago I shared my disastrous attempt at making pie crust (and all-around disastrous day.)
 Your response was overwhelmingly encouraging and kind, and I promised the quiche recipe would be forthcoming.

 I am happy to report that yesterday’s attempt at homemade pie crust was a success and at last I was able to make the quiche I’ve been craving for weeks.
 Of course, quiche is one of those dishes that people either really love or really hate which meant in this house it was received to mixed reviews.
 Husband insists quiche is “chick food,” and while he eats it because he eats everything, it certainly wouldn’t be his first choice.
 The girls are currently adverse to anything green, mushy, or new.
 Let’s just say it was a good thing I scored such a great deal on Chef Boyardee the other day.